ElementsProject/lightning/doc/MAKING-RELEASES.md

 ### Prepering for -rc1

-1. Check that CHANGELOG.md is well formetted, ordered in areas, covers all signficant changes, and sub-ordered approximately by user impact & coolness.
+1. Check that CHANGELOG.md is well formatted, ordered in areas, covers all signficant changes, and sub-ordered approximately by user impact & coolness.
 2. Update the CHANGELOG.md with [Unreleased] changed to -rc1, and add a new